-- 1. Impact data based on Ismael et al (2002) - 2.
-Yield impact +24%, cost of technology \$14/ha-\$24/ha for Bollgard I and about \$50/ha for Bollgard II, cost savings (reduced insecticide use) \$12/ha-\$23/ha - 3.
+- 2. Yield impact +24%, cost of technology \$14/ha-\$24/ha for Bollgard I and about \$50/ha for Bollgard II, cost savings (reduced insecticide use) \$12/ha-\$23/ha - 3.
 All values for prices and costs denominated in South African Rand have been converted to US dollars at the annual average exchange rate in each year - 4.
 The decline in the total farm income benefit 2004 and 2005 relative to earlier years reflects the decline in total cotton plantings.
 This was caused by relatively low farm level prices for cotton in 2004 and 2005 (reflecting a combination of relatively low world prices and a strong South African currency)